pzelasko/plz/README.md

 # plz
-Helpers for running native Python functions on the CLSP grid
+Helpers for running native Python functions as qsub jobs on the CLSP grid